99 Bikes Round the Lake

 Management reserves the right to remove riders from the course if it’s apparent they will not complete the event by 8pm or it is deemed the safety of themselves or others could be compromised.
 Riders must be passed Turangi by 4:30pm.

 Electric bikes are permitted as part of the event and will be timed separately from the non assisted bikes.
 We will not be supplying charging stations around the course.
-Please make sure you tick the appropriate box when completing your online entry.
 All eBikes must start in Start Group 6, you will be allocated to this start group when you register.